1. Knowledge Base

 3. Outline the audience's goals

-The audience's goals and aspirations are positive outcomes that donors, members and supporters wish to achieve; thus, the persona should also capture them.
+Your persona must capture your audiences goals and aspirations.
 For non-profit organisations, they are usually personal or social goals related to making a positive impact, being part of the group making a difference by improving and giving back to society.
-The persona's goals focus on getting to know one's audience, but the goals should also be directly related to the solutions provided by the organisation whenever this is possible.
+The goals should also be directly related to the solutions/ causes you are supporting whenever this is possible.

-Suppose the persona's goals cannot be explicitly linked to what the non-profit organisation is offering.
-In that case, they can also become the basis of marketing campaigns, informing the tone or theme of the approach taken.
-Goals and aspirations can be identified through social media listening, and the organisation's volunteers and customer service team can also provide insight into customer goals.
+If the personas goals don’t directly align with what you offer, that’s still useful.
+You can build marketing messages or campaigns, informing the tone or theme of the approach taken.
+Goals and aspirations can be identified through social media listening, and the institution's customer service team can also provide insight into customer goals.

 4. Outline how your organisation helps